A dedicated team of professionals committed to giving our clients the very best of our abilities, knowledge, and experience

-In addition to her role at the Center, Ms. Chong is a Senior Research Associate at Beacon Economics LLC.
+In addition to her role at the Center, Ms. Chong is a Practice Lead in the area of Sustainable Growth and Development at Beacon Economics LLC.
 Prior to joining the Center, she was a Research Intern at the Federal Reserve Board in Washington, DC.

 Ms. Chong holds an M.A. degree in Economics from the University of Southern California and a B.A. degree in Business Economics from UCLA with minors in Accounting and Spanish.

-Mazen Bou Zeineddine is a Research Associate at the UCR School of Business Center for Economic Forecasting and Development.
+Mazen Bou Zeineddine is a Senior Research Associate at the UCR School of Business Center for Economic Forecasting and Development.
 Mr. Bou Zeineddine is responsible for supporting a diverse range of the Center’s principal projects and initiatives with a special focus on regional economic analysis.
-In addition to his role at the Center, he is also a Research Associate at Beacon Economics LLC.
+In addition to his role at the Center, he is also a Practice Lead in the area of Economic, Fiscal, and Social Impact Analysis at Beacon Economics LLC.